 - VirtualCopy is required (see below) or

-- Specific printer properties, such as finishing options, are required and Management Center/Services isn’t available or not used
+- Specific printer properties, such as finishing options, are required and Management Services isn’t available or not used

 - Install ThinPrint Engine on the central, dedicated print server (see the quick installation guide).

-- Install ThinPrint Output Gateway on each terminal server, virtual desktop or workstation (included in ThinPrint Engine and Desktop Agent).
+- Install ThinPrint Output Gateway on each remote desktop or workstation (included in the ThinPrint Engine).

 - On the central print server, add all necessary printers with their native printer drivers, and share them.

 - If you want to send the print jobs using the ThinPrint Engine rename the printers according to the ThinPrint naming conventions – e. g.
 HP Color LaserJet 4700 and Kyocera FS-C8650DN – and attach them to ThinPrint Ports (it t is recommended to use Port Pooling or to attach each printer to a separate ThinPrint Port).
 Otherwise attach them to Standard TCP/IP Ports or to LPR ports.

 To convert the printers, you use the V-Layer configuration tool, which is a component of ThinPrint Engine.
 For each (selected) printer, the V-Layer configuration creates a second printer, which uses TP Output Gateway as the driver.
 Then it moves the share from the old to the new printer.
 Later, the new, shared printer receives the print jobs (from a desktop session) and transmits them to the second printer of the pair.

 - Mark the relevant shared printers and select Enable V-Layer in the context menu.
 Through this, the Output Gateway object gets the share name of the native printer object.

 - Additionally, decide whether only the Output Gateway object is to be shared, or both it and the (old) native printer object as well.
 Its share name has an _n_ added.